In this article, I want to talk about the importance of education while looking for a job.

 The Hovering Clouds of Darkness

-This quote is held to the day, mainly because it has been more than two centuries, and we have still not given education the level of importance it deserves.
+This quote is held today, mainly because it has been over two centuries, and we have still not given education the level of importance it deserves.

 Even if we limit the definition of knowledge to the economic benefits it brings, we would yet have plenty of positives to keep on track with a significant educational flow.